siimurik/BTE/README.md

 The code calculates the neutron transport in a 2D (x,y) unit cell similar to the unit cell of the pressurized water reactor using the Monte Carlo method.
-The **MonteCarloPWR.py** is written in pure Python, but **mc_Cython.py**, which uses [Cython](https://cython.readthedocs.io/en/latest/).
-The goal of this is to speed up the Monte-Carlo process by translating time- consuming functions into optimized C/C++ code and compiling them as Python extension modules.
-Unfortunately, the speedup gained was not the most significant.
+The **MonteCarloPWR.py** is written in pure Python, but **mc_Cython.py**, which uses [Cython](https://cython.readthedocs.io/en/latest/), can offer faster execution times.
+The goal of using Cython is to speed up the Monte-Carlo process by translating timeconsuming functions into optimized C/C++ code and compiling them as Python extension modules.

+**P.S.** Unfortunately, the speedup gained was not the most significant.
 On my PC there was only a 30 second speedup.

 ---